-To bolster its position, the majority rejects our reasoning in Christie I, stating that "[t]o the extent that in Christie I we took the position that a repeal cannot constitute an authorization, we now reject that reasoning."14 I continue to maintain, however, that the 2014 Repeal is not an affirmative authorization by law.
+To bolster its position, the majority rejects our reasoning in Christie I, stating that "[t]o the extent that in Christie I we took the position that a repeal cannot constitute an authorization, we now reject that reasoning."
+I continue to maintain, however, that the 2014 Repeal is not an affirmative authorization by law.
 It is merely a repeal - it does not, and cannot, authorize by law anything.

-In my view, the majority's position that the 2014 Repeal "selectively grants permission to certain entities to engage in sports gambling"15 is simply incorrect.
+In my view, the majority's position that the 2014 Repeal "selectively grants permission to certain entities to engage in sports gambling" is simply incorrect.
 There is no explicit grant of permission in the 2014 Repeal for any person or entity to engage in sports gambling.
-Rather, the 2014 Repeal is a self-executing deregulatory measure that repeals existing prohibitions and regulations for sports betting and requires the State to abdicate any control or involvement in sports betting.16 The majority fails to explain why a partial repeal is equivalent to a grant of permission (by law) to engage in sports betting.
+Rather, the 2014 Repeal is a self-executing deregulatory measure that repeals existing prohibitions and regulations for sports betting and requires the State to abdicate any control or involvement in sports betting.
+The majority fails to explain why a partial

-14 Maj.
+&lt;sup>14 Maj.
 Op.
 18.